zanderlewis/sitepy/README.md

 ## Features

-- Simple routing: Use the @app.route decorator to define routes.
+- Simple routing: Use decorators to define routes.

 - Middleware support: Use app.use to add middleware functions.

 - Static file serving: Files in the static directory are served at /static.

+- Template serving: Files in the templates/ directory will act as a template.

+- Built in features for checking profanity, using Postgres, Mysql, and SQLite, using the openai library, and more.

+## Built-Ins

+To learn how to use the built-in features, check out the [examples.](examples/)

 ## Contributing